-DeVries Gymnasium and Pool: The Athletic Center has a gym and Olympic-sized pool that are open to all Gathering attendees.
+DeVries Gymnasium: The Athletic Center has a gym that is open to all Gathering attendees.
 View their hours of operation.

 Ellison Library: The campus library has wifi and is open to all Gathering attendees.
 View their summer hours of operation.